danielcurtis/curtis-codes/content/blog/react-explained-10-steps/index.md

 featuredImage: ./hero.jpg
 ---

+React is now my choice for frontend development, but I found it hard to learn.
-I build all of my web-based projects in React, unless I'm learning something new.
-React is often overcomplicated, so this is my attempt to demystify the framework in ten steps.
+This is my attempt to demystify the library in ten steps.

 ## 1. What is React?
-Websites display information for users to read and interact with.
-React makes it easy to change what information is displayed.

-Instead of targeting specific elements in the DOM (Document Object Model) with jQuery or plain JavaScript to make changes, React automatically updates the UI as demonstrated below:
+Websites display data.
+Users read and interact with the website, changing what data is displayed.
+Programming this change in data can be done many different ways.
+React is one of the simplest ways because it automatically handles updates for you:

 ```js react-live
 function Component() {